atrzaska/dotenc/README.md

     FOO=bar
     export ENV=production

+### Loading decrypted env vars into shell

+To load decrypted env vars into shell you can just eval decrypt output.

+    eval $(dotenc d production)

 ### Executing Commands

 Dotenc also provides a way to decrypt and load env files to execute any command.